takemobiteam/takemobi-test.github.io/docs/index.md

     - If a booking or flight comes in with an existing booking_id or flight_id, it will be updated
     - Booking_id & flight_id are globally unique across destinations & dates
   - deleted (deleting a booking or flight) - requires just the booking_id or flight_id
-    - If a booking has already been assigned to a trip, deleting it will remove it from the relevant trip
+    - If a booking has already been assigned to a trip, deleting it will remove it from the relevant trip and will update the trip's route & schedule as needed
   - locked (locking a booking) - requires just the booking_id
-    - Locking a booking means it will not be replanned & assigned to a new trip
+    - Locking a booking means it will not be affected by [Regular Planning](#regular-planning)
   - unlocked (unlocking a booking) - requires just the booking_id
     - Unlocking a booking means it can be replanned & assigned to a new trip